 Successful completion of this course qualifies students for an MV-285 Course Completion Certificate and an MV-278 Pre-licensing Certificate.
 The program consists of 24 hours of classroom instruction and 24 hours of in-vehicle instruction, with six hours behind the wheel and 18 hours observing.
 Students must be 16 years old prior to the beginning of the course.
-Billed by FTE, the vehicle is provided and serves a maximum of 24 students per semester (355.000).
+Billed by FTE, the vehicle is provided and serves a maximum of 24 students per semester.
+Instructional delivery is dependent on COVID-19 restrictions (355.000).